 An F-16 wing.
 File photo: Turkish Air Force

-- Poland to look into giving Ukraine MiG-29 fighter jets – Polish President Duda
+Poland to send Ukraine at least four MiG-29 fighter jets “within the next few days” – Polish President Duda

 - Ukraine officially asked the Netherlands for F-16 fighter jets